 Kenseth enjoyed another successful season racing super late models in 2012 when he won several major events including the All-American 400 in Nashville, Tenn., the Winchester (Ind.)
 400 and the Red Bud 300 in Anderson, Ind.
 He joined short-track legend Butch Miller as only the second driver in history to win the Winchester 400 and All-American 400 on back-to-back weekends.

-His continued success in major events across various series on the super late model circuit has caught the eye of several NASCAR team owners who have expressed interest in signing the young Kenseth.
+His continued success has caught the eye of many NASCAR team owners who have expressed interest in signing the young Kenseth.

 Follow Ross Kenseth on Twitter: @RossKenseth